 We have chosen an app as the main platform to log our training sessions since it blurs the line between being a running tool and a social media platform.
 During the year of training, and hopefully after the race as well, we will be following each other’s progression, get inspired and encourage each other.
 Research shows that exercising with friends, colleagues or even strangers is contagious (pun intended), so by spreading information – we hope to see the team grow.
 That is still a good idea – even due to the cancellation of not only Göteborgsvarvet, but also New York Marathon 2020.

 At Opticos, we want to go from being individual runners, running to stay fit or as a hobby, to start running together and as a team at different races.
 As Christopher McDougall wrote in his book Born to run – “The reason we race isn’t so much to beat each other,… but to be with each other.”
 For us, it’s not so much about the race itself but the journey to get there.

 In times of change and Covid-19 we need to inspire ourselves and others even more, we will be posting updates in the future about our journey leading up to the race, so stay tuned and follow our preparation and of course, find out how it all went once we have crossed the finish line – where ever that finish line is.

-Fun facts: Opticos was founded 10 years ago in Gothenburg, famously known among other things for hosting the most popular half-marathon, and second most popular road race, in the world; Göteborgsvarvet.
+Fun facts: Opticos, founded 10 years ago in Gothenburg.
+The city is well known among other things for hosting the most popular half-marathon, and second most popular road race, in the world; Göteborgsvarvet (also canceled in 2020).
 We thought it only fitting that for our 10th anniversary take on the challenge of participating in the most popular road race in the world; The New York Marathon.
 It is a bit ironic that the marathon never did make it to the 50th anniversary this year and sadly we will not participate this time.